Worldbuilding tools

 The bible is the source the rest of the suite reads.
 The Relationship Web turns linked-entry fields into graph edges.
 The Time Weaver places your Event entries on a shared timeline.
 The Consistency Sentinel checks your draft against the bible’s facts and flags contradictions.
 Name the data once, the same way, and every tool understands it.

 To move between them, use the Tools menu in the header.
-It jumps you to any other worldbuilding tool, or to the Entity Types and Relationship Types editors, already set to the world you are in and opening in a new tab so this one stays put.
+It jumps you to any other worldbuilding tool, already set to the world you are in.
 Every worldbuilding tool carries the same menu.

 See also: Entity Templates, Images for worlds and entries, Worldbuilding FAQ.